Telegram-Mini-Apps/telegram-apps/packages/documentation/docs/apps-communication/methods.md

 #### `web_app_open_tg_link`

-Opens link which has format like "https://t.me/*".
-Link will be opened in Telegram app, Web App will not be closed.
+Opens link which in format like <i> https://t.me/* </i>.
+Link will be opened in Telegram app, Web App will be closed.

 ```typescript
 type Parameters = {path_full: string};